Turkmen Air Force: Organization

+Air Bases

 Akdepe Airdrome

 Akdepe Airdrome is the main airfield of the air force, located in Ashgabat.
 The border troops of Turkmenistan use the airfield for their own aircraft.
 In June 2008, President of Turkmenistan Gurbanguly Berdimuhammedov flew over the capital of the country on a MiG-29 supersonic combat aircraft after visiting the airfield.

 Around 2015, conditions for local flights at the military airfield began to be prepared for the 2017 Asian Indoor and Martial Arts Games.

 Mary-2 Airfield

 Mary-2 airbase is located north of the city of Mary.
 In the Soviet era, it hosted two Tu-22M3 squadrons from the 185th Guards Heavy Bomber Aviation Regiment.
 During the withdrawal of Soviet troops from Afghanistan, these two squadrons bombed the Afghan Mujahideen during the Panjshir offensives of the Soviet 40th Army.
 In early 1989, the last of these squadrons left the Mary-2 airfield and returned to their places of permanent deployment.
 The long runway Mary-2 can accommodate all types of aircraft, including heavy transport aircraft and strategic bombers.
 During the Iraq War, it was speculated that the airbase would be used to host United States Army equipment from the Karshi-Khanabad Air Base in neighboring Uzbekistan.
 In September 2004, a representative of the military attaché of the U.S. visited the Mary-2 airfield, and at around the same time, construction companies from the United Arab Emirates began work at the airfield to bring the facility to a state of full readiness for operation.

+Briefly during the Soviet period the Mary-2 airbase housed an aggressor squadron used for training Soviet fighter pilots in aerial combat, akin to the United States Navy's Top Gun school.